 Are you struggling with a knife to slice through ripe tomatoes or apply extra force to cut through meats?
 These are signs of a dull kitchen knife.
 Discover methods to test a dull blade, keep your knives sharp and make your cooking experience effortless.

 Signs Of A Dull Kitchen Knife

-One of the most evident signs of a dull knife is when it struggles to cut through food, and you need to see or crush it.
+One of the clearest signs of a dull knife is when it struggles to cut through food, and you need to saw or crush it.

 If you apply more pressure than usual when cutting, it indicates that your knife is dull.
 Moreover, you will feel more tired than usual when using a lot of force to cut.

 To test this, try cutting through a tomato.
 A sharp knife glides smoothly through the skin and flesh, whereas a dull knife tends to crush the tomato, leaving a messy and uneven cut.

 When the blade of a knife becomes dull, people usually compensate by using the tip instead of the blade to cut.
 It can be a sign that your knife is no longer sharp.

 You can choose a softer food item like a piece of bread or ripe fruit and try to cut them.
 A sharp knife will easily pierce through the food, when a dull blade will struggle and require more force.

 3. Cracking Sound When Cutting Pepper